Hubbry Logo

 LaRussell practicing at The Pergola in 2023

-LaRussell had a child, a girl, right after he left high school, so he left his musical endeavors to pursue a more supportive and stable job, eventually obtaining a high-income job in aerospace manufacturing in 2012 after graduating from Grand Canyon University.
+LaRussell fathered a child, a girl, right after he left high school, so he left his musical endeavors to pursue a more supportive and stable job, eventually obtaining a high-income job in aerospace manufacturing in 2012 after graduating from Grand Canyon University.
 However, he became demotivated to do his job because he was not able to chase his passion.
 LaRussell eventually released his first album, The Field Effect, in 2018.
-After releasing more music, he decided to throw a headlining show at the Empress Theatre to take a risk, and it was successful.[5]
+After releasing more music, he decided to throw a headlining show at the Empress Theatre to take a risk, and it was successful.[6]

 LaRussell began to save money for music, and his father and friends invested their money in him.
 Eventually, in 2019, he decided to quit his job and start an arts company, Good Compenny, with his friends.[5][9][10]
 He originally went under the name of Tota Shakur, but after releasing Silence Won't Save You in 2020, a more personal album with his life story, he felt that he should represent more of himself in his name.[7]

-In 2021, he appeared on The Breakfast Club.[5]
-He also decided to share parts of his catalog as royalties.[10]
-In 2025, he performed at the halftime show of the 2025 NBA All-Star Game.[11]
+In 2021, he appeared on The Breakfast Club.[6]
+He also decided to share parts of his catalog as royalties.[11]
+In 2025, he performed at the halftime show of the 2025 NBA All-Star Game.[12]
+In 2026, he performed at the Super Bowl LX Tailgate Party.
+Days prior to his performance, he signed a record deal with Roc Nation.[13]

 Personal life